Symptoms of hypothyroidism and information to help with underactive thyroids

 What is Hypothyroidism?

-TSH in turn stimulates the thyroid gland to produce the thyroid hormones, T3 and T4.
-These thyroid hormones play a vital role in the body, influencing metabolism and all the organs in the body.
-They determine how fast or how slow the organs should work and how the body generates and uses energy.
+TSH stimulates production of the thyroid hormones, T3 and T4, which influence metabolism and organ function.
+They determine how fast or how slow the body’s organs should work and how the body generates and uses energy.

-When the thyroid is under-active and doesn’t produce enough of these hormones, hypothyroidism can develop.
+When the thyroid is underactive (hypothyroid), it doesn’t produce enough of these hormones.
 Metabolic rate and energy levels decrease and the body uses energy slower than it should.

 Who Suffers from Hypothyroidism?

-Underactive thyroid is a very common medical condition and statistics suggest that 1 in 50 women and 1 in 1000 men will develop symptoms of hypothyroidism.
-It is more common in older women and can also occur more frequently during pregnancy.
+Underactive thyroid affects about 1 in 50 women and 1 in 1000 men.
+Hypothyroidism in women is more common in older women and those who are pregnant.

-Conventional treatment usually involves the administration of synthetic or animal derived thyroid hormone replacement drugs.
+Conventional medical treatment usually involves taking synthetic or animal-derived thyroid hormone replacement drugs.

-A blood test is needed to confirm the diagnosis of an underactive thyroid gland, but does not necessarily tell you the cause.
-The patient’s clinical history and results of antibody screening tests and thyroid scans can help to determine the underlying cause.
+To diagnose hypothyroidism, your doctor will do a physical exam, take a medical history and do a blood test.
+A blood test can confirm the diagnosis of an underactive thyroid gland, but doesn’t necessarily indicate the cause.
+Your clinical history, physical exam and results of antibody screening tests and scans can help your doctor determine the underlying cause.

-The results of these tests will tell you where the problem lies - in the pituitary gland, where TSH is produced, the hypothalamus (which controls the pituitary gland) or in the thyroid gland itself.
-This will in turn help physicians to determine the correct management for you.
+The blood test measures levels of TSH, T3 and T4 as well as how they interact with each other.
+The test results will show where the problem lies—in the pituitary gland, where TSH is produced, in the hypothalamus which controls the pituitary gland, or in the thyroid gland itself.
+Understand the root cause will help your doctor determine the correct treatment.